arjun-kas/ML-Portfolio/README.md

+### Portfolio of Machine Learning Projects
-# Jupyter notebooks of my machine learning projects
+This portfolio is a compilation of Jupyter notebooks that I created for the exploration of machine learning algorithms.